WHAT YOU NEED TO KNOW:

 - Difficult, painful, or frequent urination, especially at night

 - Urine leaks out when you cough, sneeze, or laugh

 How is a cystocele diagnosed?

-Your caregiver will ask about your health history.
+Your healthcare provider will ask about your health history.
 This includes your lifestyle, past pregnancies, and any health conditions you have.
 You may need one or more of the following tests:

-- Blood and urine test: You may need blood or urine tests to check for an infection.
+- Blood and urine tests may be used to check for an infection.

-- Urodynamics: This test checks if the muscles of your bladder are working properly.
+- Urodynamics is a test to check if the muscles of your bladder are working properly.
 It also measures how much urine your bladder can hold.
 This test can also show whether your bladder fills and empties in a normal way.

 How is a cystocele treated?

 Depending on your symptoms, you may need any of the following:

 - Estrogen may help strengthen the pelvic muscles and keep your cystocele from getting worse.
 This may be taken as a pill, applied as a cream, or inserted into your vagina.